 Will the cost of home insurance change?
 Will property values change?
 Possibly.
 The cost of fire insurance is likely to decrease.
 Theft and casualty insurance may also be slightly less.
 Property values may go up due to the availability of improved municipal services.
 Consult your insurance or real estate agent regarding your specific situation.

 How can stakeholders affect this decision?
-There will be public hearings [link to timeline/hearing calendar] with opportunities for public comment at two upcoming steps in the annexation process.
-The Lakeport City Council will hold a public hearing to decide whether to submit an annexation application, at which point public input will be solicited.
-If the application is filed, the Local Agency Formation Commission of Lake County (Lake LAFCO) will consider the application and conduct a “protest hearing” to determine the degree of support from landowners in the annexation area.
+There will be public hearings with opportunities for public comment at two upcoming steps in the annexation process.
+The Lakeport City Council held a public hearing on August 13, 2019 to decide whether to submit an annexation application, at which point public input was solicited.
+As the application was filed, the Local Agency Formation Commission of Lake County (Lake LAFCO) will consider the application and conduct a “protest hearing” to determine the degree of support from landowners in the annexation area.

 What laws govern this process?
 The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 (also referred to as the CKH Act) allows cities and/or property owners to request that unincorporated land be annexed into adjacent cities.
 In this case, the City of Lakeport would submit an annexation application to Lake Local Agency Formation Commission or LAFCO (https://www.lakelafco.org/) which is the decision-making authority that is responsible for determining whether or not to approve annexations in Lake County.
 Lake LAFCO is comprised of seven members including two Lakeport City Council members, two Lake County supervisors, two Special District representatives, and a public member.